ganymede30/food-deserts-nyc/README.md

 git-tracking to be cluttered with production build files like `bundle.js`!
 By doing these steps, we make sure our development and production environments both stay nice and clean!

-Why did you choose a career in software engineering?

-I transitioned into a career in software engineering after spending a couple years working with geospatial technologies.
-Formerly I was a GIS Analyst at Apple Maps and working there I became very interested in their internal mapping software.
-I was so used to using other people's applications, I wanted to learn how to build my own applications so I started teaching myself JavaScript.
-It's been very rewarding learning how applications operate 'under the hood'.

-What is something you're excited to bring or you think you uniquely bring to your software engineering career?

-I am a trained geographer and I have industry experience working with geospatial technologies.
-Specifically I have a passion for transportation netowrks and urban planning.
-Since undergrad I have always been fascinated with how people move around and how that affects local geographies.
-Mobility is a democratizing force and a company such as Lyft gives people access to areas that would have once been inaccessible.
-As for my geographic training I think that provides a unique perspective to software engineering.
-A key tenet of geographic thought is that all things are interrelated and nothing exists in a vaccuum.
-When I'm coding this allows me to view issues holistically.
-I can see how all the parts of the front-end and back-end are interrelated as well as how the client might experience the app.

-Share a story of something technical you learnt recently, and how you applied it to your job/personal-project -or- share a story of your favorite bug that you wrote and fixed.

-I'm very confident using React Classes but I wanted to grow out my skills so I recently taught myself how to use React Hooks.
-Since undergrad I've been interested in issues of urban inequality so I decided to build an application mapping food deserts in New York City.
-React Hooks were a little tricky to start with but once I got the hang of them I found them super intuitive.
-Being able to modularize my code made it very easy to map food insecurity across the five boroughs without having to replicate much code.